sVigneshwar/weather-app/README.md

 # weather-app
-Here i have integerated weather api and pexel(image) api in react to build a weather app.
+Integerated weather api and pexel(image) api in react to build a weather app.